GraphQLGuide/book/text/bg.md

 # React

-React was released by Facebook in 2013, and it has since steadily increased in popularity, surpassing Angular in GitHub stars in 2016 to become the most popular Javascript view library.
+React was released by Facebook in 2013, and it has since steadily increased in popularity, surpassing Angular in GitHub stars in 2016 to become the most popular JavaScript view library.
 (And while Vue passed React in star count in 2018, React has 5x the number of npm downloads.)
 React continues to be developed by a team at Facebook, who have merged in contributions from over one thousand developers.

 As a view library, it is responsible for what the user sees on the screen.
 So its job is putting DOM nodes on the page and updating them.
 Different view libraries accomplish this in different ways and provide different APIs for us—the developers—to use.
 The primary features of React are: